Increase Productivity in Pipe Fabrication With Advanced Wire Processes | MillerWelds

 With advanced pulsed GMAW technology, both current and voltage stay within the optimum range for a specific wire type and diameter, wire feed speed and gas combination.
 Each pulse starts by ramping up the current.
 Once the target current is reached at the beginning of each phase, the constant current (CC) control turns off and the constant voltage (CV) control loop turns on.
 The CV loop modulates the current within a range that maintains the target voltage.
 This occurs independently of the contact-tip-to-work distance.

-As a result of faster and tighter control over parameters, this technology provides shorter arc lengths and a more focused arc column.
+This technology also provides shorter arc lengths and a more focused arc column.
 Compared to older pulsed MIG technology, the puddle is easier to control (thus the process is easier to learn) and improves fusion at the toes of the weld.

-Like the modified short-circuit process, the advanced pulsed MIG process is more tolerant of contact-tip-to-work-distance variation, which helps when encountering tack welds, training new welders, and welding in tight corners or on pipe beveled with steep angles.
+Like the modified short-circuit process, the advanced pulsed MIG process is more tolerant of contact-tip-to-work-distance variation.
+This helps when encountering tack welds, training new welders, and welding in tight corners or on pipe beveled with steep angles.

 Benefits compared to conventional pulsed MIG include: